MedPrax Market

 Depends on load calculation, critical devices, and hospital electrical design.

-Buying guide
+Procurement guide

-Operation Theatre Equipment List buying guide
+Operation Theatre Equipment List Procurement Guide

-How to use this operation theatre equipment list
+Planning a operation theatre equipment list

-Use this checklist as a planning tool before you ask for prices.
-A hospital, OT or clinic setup is not just a list of devices.
-Each room needs equipment, accessories, furniture, consumables, installation support, training and documentation.
-If those items are planned separately, small gaps can delay opening or make the department harder to run.
+A operation theatre equipment list is not just a checklist of devices.
+Each room may need equipment, accessories, furniture, consumables, installation support, training, documentation and service planning.
+If those items are handled separately, small gaps can delay opening or make the department harder to run.

 Turn the checklist into a BOQ